 3. Ace Check Cashing

 A number of businesses operate solely for this purpose.
-If you don’t have access to a local bank, then Ace Check Cashing may be your only option.
+If you don’t have access to a local bank, then a check cashing place may be your only option.

 Be careful though because these stores generally charge the highest fees of all the options on this list.
 Most check cashing stores have varying fees even among their own branches, so be sure to call and ask beforehand.

 Before you cash your check at a store like this, make sure to ask if they require a credit check.
 Some stores will run a credit report before cashing the check because they are effectively giving you a short term loan until they are reimbursed with the funds from the issuing bank.

 Ace Check Express is one of the most popular options, with physical locations in 24 states.
 They will cash almost any kind of check as long as you have a valid form of identification.

 Ace Cash Express Options: